bitpesa/api-documentation/transaction-flow.md

   "birth_date": "1970-01-01",
   "documents": [ ],
   "ip": "127.0.0.1",
+  "external_id": "76f69f5e-912f-43e5-bf3a-9081dbc476f4",
   "metadata": {}
 }
 ```

-When a sender is created you will receive a response which contains the senders status.
+When a sender is created you will receive a response which contains the sender's status.
 Possible states for a sender are:

 * initial - When a sender is created and has not been through any KYC checking (cannot transact)
 * verified - A sender has passed sanction list checks (cannot transact)